codama-idl/codama/packages/nodes/docs/typeNodes/SentinelTypeNode.md

 ### `sentinelTypeNode(type, sentinel)`

-Helper function that creates a `SentinelTypeNode` object from TODO.
+Helper function that creates a `SentinelTypeNode` object from a type node and a constant value node.

 ```ts
 const sentinel = constantValueNode(bytesTypeNode(), bytesValueNode('base16', 'ff'));